tnt-graphics/wegwandern/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.24.3: Regression for improving Dropbox-related logs, improvements and various small tweaks.
+* 1.24.4: Google granular consent compliance, compatibility with Gravity Forms, OneDrive improvements and various small tweaks.
 A recommended update for all.